 - Email notifications can be disabled or enabled by the calendar administrator in Settings.

-- Disabling Notifications by the administrator in the calendar Settings does not unsubscribe any existing Notification subscribers, but only stops sending notification emails.
+- If the administrator disables a notification subscription, this does not unsubscribe any existing notification subscribers, but only stops sending notification emails.

-- If Notifications are enabled again by the administrator, subscribers will once again receive notifications emails.
+- If Notifications are enabled again by the administrator, subscribers will once again receive the notifications.

 Keywords: email, calendar alerts, calendar notifications, calendar updates